SAFETY TIPS FOR HOLIDAY TRAVEL: WHAT YOU NEED TO KNOW (2025 UPDATE)

 More winter driving tips

-To avoid becoming a statistic, follow NHTSA’s top winter-driving tips:
+To avoid becoming a statistic, follow these winter-driving tips from the National Highway Traffic Safety Administration:

 - Pass plows with care